 I have been interested in my family history for many years now.
 On these pages I will publish the results of my research.

-We have been a family of nomads over the past hundred and fifty years, with some branches of the family spending just one generation in a country, then moving on.
+We have been a family of nomads over the past hundred and fifty years, with some branches of the family spending just one generation in a country, having children, then moving on.
 Family members have lived – and some had children – in Northern Ireland, Scotland, England, Germany, South Africa, Canada, Belgium, Spain, Puerto Rico, New Zealand, Australia, and the United States!
 Oh, don’t forget the 6 months I spent in Saudi Arabia!

 My grandfather, Frederick Collins, was born in a small country town called Kineton in Warwickshire, England.
 His Collins ancestors moved there from Blockley, Worcestershire in the 1820s – but his mother’s people, the Worralls, were there in the late 1500s and their name appears in the early pages of the first baptismal register for St. Peter’s Church.
 They seem to have been farm labourers and later on, glaziers, and were probably bound to the local manor house – which tells me they were likely Saxons – no Norman nobility in MY family (*2*)!

 When going backwards in time gets frustrating, I have started coming forward and finding descendants like my cousin, Michael Collins.
 We found each other because we were looking for the same ancestor – William Collins (born about 1765 in Wiltshire, England) – and posting questions to the same village websites.
 William Collins had three sons – Michael is descended from one son, me from another – that makes us very distant cousins – but we are friends on Facebook!
-I have since found other cousins in England, Scotland, Denmark, and Australia.
+I have since found other cousins in England, Scotland, Denmark, New Zealand and Australia.